gchq/gaffer-doc/src/main/resources/dev/walkthrough/Jobs.md

 Two operations are required for exporting and getting results from a Gaffer cache - ExportToGafferResultCache and GetGafferResultCacheExport.
 These two operations need to be registered by providing an Operations Declarations JSON file in your store.properties file.
-To use the Accumulo store as your Gaffer cache the operations declarations JSON file would need to look something like:
+To use the Accumulo or Map store as your Gaffer cache the operations declarations JSON file would need to look something like:

 ${RESULT_CACHE_EXPORT_OPERATIONS}